CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-2.md

 3. Click on the node **Transform events or add destination (1)** and select **Filter (2)** from the menu.

     ![](media/image_task08_step03up2.png)

-    >**Note**: Check the table at the bottom of the screen to view events streamed by the notebook to the Eventstream.

 4. Click on the pencil icon in the node **Filter** to enter edit mode.